Fast Phylogeny Support (phyloFast):

 Covariate-dependent latent loadings did not have correct alignment.

-did not honour setting start
+predict did not honour setting start and thin which could

 result in huge output data that exhausted memory.
 See